m1griffin/arrayfunc/README.rst

 Performance will vary depending on the function, operation, array data type used, and whether overflow checking is enabled.

-Average performance increase for amap is 95 times faster than native Python.
+Average performance increase for amap is 80 times faster than native Python.
-For functions other than amap, amapi, starmap, and starmapi is 63 times faster than native Python.
-However, some functions and operations may be more than 350 times faster than native Python.
+Functions other than amap, starmap, and acalc average is 50 times faster  than native Python.
+However, some functions and operations may be more than 200 to 300 times faster than native Python.

 Detailed performance figures are listed in the documentation.